 Currently all these resulted in cascading effect and increased the product price.
-However now it is expected that product cost will be substantially reduced due to seamless input tax credit (ITC) across the supply chain– from manufacturer, to supplier, to agent, to final buyer all can claim input credit for tax paid on purchases.
+However, it is now expected that the product cost will be substantially reduced due to seamless input tax credit (ITC) across the supply chain– from manufacturer to supplier to agent to final buyer; all can claim credit for tax paid on purchases.

 The reduced cost will in effect reduce the price and raise the demand and growth in the sector.

 The consumer in India is price savvy and companies never fail to use the event to bring SALE and DISCOUNTS.
-Nevertheless post GST roll out, Maruti Suzuki, Tata Motors, Toyota, Nissan and Renault India have also announced the discounts to pass GST benefit to the end buyer.
+Nevertheless, post-GST rollout, Maruti Suzuki, Tata Motors, Toyota, Nissan and Renault India have also announced the necessary discounts to pass on the GST benefit to the end buyer.

 Additional business overheads: Reducing operations cost

-With elimination of CST, companies need not maintain warehouses and C&F agents at multiple state points.
-The warehousing infrastructure could be clubbed and lower the operation costs in the supply chain.
+With the elimination of CST, companies need not maintain warehouses and C&F agents at multiple state points.
+The warehousing infrastructure could be clubbed and lower the operating costs in the supply chain.

-Further with the inclusion of business overheads such as advertising, business promotion under Input tax credit, the operation cost would be further reduced.
+Further with the inclusion of business overheads such as advertising and business promotion under Input tax credit, the operation cost would be further reduced.

 Impact on working Capital: Huge Responsibility on Dealers

 This would be a huge concern for the dealers as the supply is taxable in GST.
-On the date of vehicle transfer, GST would be paid and it would lock the capital.
+On the date of vehicle transfer, GST liability would be attracted and it would lock the capital.

 Another cash lock would be when the auto manufacturers would offer free services/warranties as sales’ benefit to their customers (at the time of sale of vehicles).
 They would pre-pay GST on the issue date of the coupon while customers would be using the service on a later date.

-Impact on Auto Valuation after GST: How far the cost benefit could be passed to customer?
+Impact on Auto Valuation after GST: To what extent can the benefit be passed on to the customer?

 The base GST rate has been set at 28% besides a cess (1% to 15%) on vehicles of different categories and sizes.
 Together both will impact the end prices.

-The impact of GST is marginal on two wheelers sector as the levy is 28 % on engines below 350cc and 31% on engine above 350 cc is 31%.
-Earlier the segment was charged with 30.2 %.
-Largely the impact on prices of 81% of market would be broadly unaffected.
+The impact of GST is marginal on the two-wheelers sector as the levy is 28 % on engines below 350cc and 31% on engines above 350 cc.
+Earlier the segment was taxed at 30.2 %.
+Broadly, the impact on prices for 81% of the market would be unaffected.

 Commercial vehicles: High impact on Mini Buses, otherwise negligible effect

-After GST, the overall impact on the segment is slight dip of 2.2 % as the levy is 28%.
-So, the impact in valuation is again negligible.
-Similarly there would be no change in the prices of tractors.
+After GST, the overall impact on the segment is a slight dip of 2.2 % as the levy is 28%.
+So, the impact on valuation is again negligible.
+Similarly, there would be no change in the prices of tractors.

-The maximum effect would be visible on a new category being introduced for mini buses ferrying up to 13 passengers.
+The maximum effect would be visible on a new category being introduced for minibusses ferrying up to 13 passengers.
 Besides the base rate, the passenger vehicle would invite a 15 % cess on them shooting up the total GST to 43%, which is a major cause of concern.